4Subsea/drio-python/docs/advanced_config.rst

     The cache is "cleaned up" during instantiation of :py:class:`Client`.
-If it is instantiated with defaults cache options, it will potentially delete the larger cache set up by an another instance!
+If it is instantiated with defaults cache options, it will potentially delete the larger cache set up by another instance!
 Caution is adviced!

 .. note::

-    If you are working with several "larger" projects at once, it may be a good idea to set up a different cache (storage location) for each project.
+    If you are working with several "larger" projects at once, it may be a good idea to configure dedicated cache locations for each project.

 Logging